 Our body is designed to detoxify itself naturally.
 Equipped with several systems that filter and process everyday toxins, it works to maintain a balanced, healthy internal environment.

 But in today's world, we are exposed to an abundance of chemicals and pollutants that can build up and overload the body.
-Decreasing your toxic exposure and performing seasonal detoxes helps support overwhelmed body systems and functions that restore wellness by reducing toxins.
+Decreasing your toxic exposure and performing seasonal detoxes help support overwhelmed body systems and functions that restore wellness by reducing toxins.

 When impurities are present, the body knows how to remove them.
 When unhindered by toxic overload, the body's natural detoxification capabilities can process harmful substances via the following systems:

 The liver is a vital component in the body's detoxification system.
 It's positioned as a checkpoint for blood as it makes its way from the stomach and intestines.
-The liver removes foreign substances to filter the blood, transforms toxins into waste products and converts harmful chemicals stored as fat-soluble toxins into less harmful water-soluble compounds, making them safer to eliminate.
+The liver removes foreign substances to filter the blood, transforms toxins into waste products and converts harmful chemicals stored as fat-soluble toxins into less toxic water-soluble compounds, making them safer to eliminate.

 The kidneys filter the blood, removing waste while returning beneficial substances and fluid to the bloodstream.
 The waste is then excreted as urine.